The ultimate dinner meal prep post. Tons of recipe ideas, tips and tricks to help you get a head start on your weeknight dinners!

 7. Soups, Stews, Chili: Most soup, stew and chili recipes are very freezer-friendly, and great to keep on hand for easy dinners.
 Loving the looks of this Vegan Pumpkin Black Bean Chili from Wholefully as a healthy and hearty make ahead dinner recipe.

 8. Chicken Marinades: to maximize flavor, portion out your chicken breasts directly into a marinade.
 Then as they thaw, they absorb so much flavor!
-Stay tuned for 7 freezer friendly chicken marinades, coming to the blog in 2017!
-Pictured below: Greek Yogurt Chicken with Saffron & Garlic.
+Check out these 7 Chicken Marinade Recipes You Can Freeze!

 9. Pizza Dough: me + yeast + stand mixer…we ain’t gonna happen on Friday nights.
 We LOVE keeping a stash of pizza dough in the freezer for Friday pizza night!
 This Whole Wheat Pizza Dough recipe from The Recipe Rebel looks great!